RawadAlaryan/Sorting-Algorithms/README.md

 </ul>

 ### Types of Sorting Algorithms:
-<b style='color:orange'> 1.
+<b> 1.
 Comparison Based Sorting Algorithms:</b><br/>
 We use comparison to sort the items.<br/>
 Example: Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, Quick Sort.<br/>

-<b style='color:orange'> 2.
+<b> 2.
 Non-Comparison Based Sorting Algorithms:</b><br/>
 We do not use comparison to sort the items.<br/>
 Examples: Radix Sort, Bucket Sort.<br/>

 ### Sorting Algorithms Terms:
 <b>Time complexity:</b><br/>
-It quantifies the amount of time taken by an algorithm to run as a function of the length of the input.<br/>
+It quantifies the amount of time taken by an algorithm to run as a function of the length of the input.<br/><br/>
 <b>Space Complexity:</b><br/>
-It quantifies the amount of space or memory taken by an algorithm to run as a function of the length of the input.<br/>
+It quantifies the amount of space or memory taken by an algorithm to run as a function of the length of the input.<br/><br/>